ToDesktop/download-todesktop-assets/src/README.md

 # Download ToDesktop Assets

-**`download-todesktop-assets`** is a CLI tool designed to automate the process of downloading build assets from ToDesktop.
+**`download-todesktop-assets`** is a CLI tool to automate the process of downloading build assets from ToDesktop.
 By providing an `appId` and `buildId`, the CLI fetches JSON metadata from specified URLs, parses the asset information, and downloads all associated files.
 Additionally, it supports filtering downloads based on platform flags (`--mac`, `--linux`, `--windows`) and organizes certain assets into designated subdirectories for better file management.

 ## Installation